 To that end, read on for our picks for the 15 best Western North Carolina mountains for hiking, including mountains near Asheville, Boone, Brevard and Bryson City.

 The highest point in the Great Craggy Mountains (colloquially called “the Craggies”), Craggy Dome can be accessed from the Greybeard Overlook at MP 363.4.

-Craggy Dome may not be the most beautiful mountain hiking trail in the Craggies– it has a reputation for being overgrown.
+Craggy Dome may not be the most beautiful hiking trail in North Carolina– it has a reputation for being overgrown.
 But it is the highest point, for those who like such superlatives.